-Youth must be enrolled in the World of Flowers, Growing Great Houseplants, Annual Flowers, and/or Special Garden projects to enter exhibits.
-Exhibits are limited to ONE EXHIBIT PER EXHIBIT CLASS NUMBER.
-Notebooks and posters must receive a purple ribbon at the county fair to advance to the State Fair.
+- 1. Classes 1-23: Cut Flower Annuals and Biennials 5 stems of a single variety (cultivar) unless otherwise noted in parenthesis. - 2.
+Classes 30-46: Cut Flower Perennials 5 stems of a single variety (cultivar) unless otherwise noted in parenthesis. - 3.
 The cultivar or variety name must be included on all entry cards.
+If potted container with several cultivar or varieties identify each individually within the pot.
 Failure to identify the cultivar or variety will drop the entry one ribbon placing.
-Proper identification is the responsibility of the exhibitor, not the Extension staff or office personnel.
-For Floriculture, punch hole in the top center of entry tag and use a rubber band to securely attach the entry tag to the container.
+Proper identification is the responsibility of the exhibitor, not the Extension staff or office personnel. - 4.
+For Floriculture, punch hole in the top center of entry tag, use a rubber band to securely attach entry tag to containers - 5.
 Exhibits entered under an incorrect class number or containing an incorrect number of stems will be dropped one ribbon placing.
-In classes G770023, G770045 and G770046, do not duplicate entries with the classes listed by using other cultivars or varieties, or entry will be dropped one ribbon placing.
-For example: 4-H'ers with two cultivars or varieties of marigolds can only enter the marigold class and cannot enter the other cultivar or variety in any other class.
+In classes 23, 45 & 46, do not duplicate entries from the already listed classes or entry will be dropped one ribbon placing.
+For example 4-H'ers with two cultivars or varieties of marigolds can only enter the marigold class and cannot enter the other cultivar or variety in any other class.
 A perennial is defined as a plant of which the crown overwinters.
 An annual is a plant that grows from seed each season, whether self-seeded or planted by the gardener.
 A biennial is a plant that germinates, grows and overwinters as a crown, blooms the following year and dies.
-Foliage will be considered when exhibit is judged.
+Foliage will be considered when exhibit is judged. - 6.
 All 3 or 5 stems of cut flowers should be the same cultivar and color, do not mix cultivars and colors.
-Exhibit flowers in a "bottom heavy" container.
-Containers will not be judged; however, they should be a clear glass container and of adequate size to display blooms.
-Exhibitor is responsible for watering flowers during fair.

-Follow the guidelines in 4-H Preparing Cut Flowers for Exhibits 4H227 (revised 2016) (free download-https://unl.box.com/s/2f3a785c67p7qhqasevp6gu6adf3ugon) when preparing entries for the fair.
+Containers will not be judged; however, they should be CLEAR GLASS CONTAINERS that won't tip over (No plastic containers at State Fair) and of adequate size to display blooms.
+Any exhibit not in a clear glass container will be dropped one ribbon placing.
+NO SCREW ON LIDS OR SCREW ON RINGS AND FLATS MAY BE USED.
+To hold flowers in place it is suggested to use tin foil or a type of plastic wrap with holes poked into it or frog lids.